-If a hunter is in the clan, that family may serve wild game such as duck, venison or pheasant.
-Small families may opt for a bird smaller than a turkey—such as capon, duck, goose or Cornish hen—or a small cut of meat like a pork tenderloin or veal roast.
-Whatever the choice, have a meat thermo-meter on hand to determine when the meat has reached a safe temperature, as well as the preferred doneness.
-For special holiday meals, the cook wants everything perfect and perfectly safe.
+Rib roast, ham, lamb, venison and pheasant are all very popular holiday entrees.
+Small families may opt for a small bird and prepare capon, duck, goose or Cornish hen or a small cut of meat like a pork tenderloin or veal roast.
+All of these main dishes have one thing in common – food safety.
+A meat thermometer is one of the most important tools for determining when the meat has reached a safe temperature and preferred doneness.
+And when it comes to special holiday meals, the cook wants everything perfect and perfectly safe.
 For information on preparing turkey, please see HGIC 3560, How To Cook Turkey.

-When choosing your holiday meat, be assured that all beef, lamb, pork, veal and poultry sold at your supermarket have been inspected for wholesomeness by the USDA or state inspection systems.
-Once your purchase is at home, refrigerate it immediately.
-Cook or freeze fresh poultry within a day or two; fresh meats, three to five days.
+When holiday shopping check beef, lamb, pork, veal and poultry packaging for proof of inspection by the USDA or the South Carolina Meat and Poultry Inspection Service.
+Once your purchase is at home, refrigerate immediately.
+Cook or freeze fresh poultry within a day or two and fresh meats within three to five days.
 Observe “use-by dates” on hams sealed at the plant; for store-wrapped cooked ham portions, use within three to five days.

-Wild game bagged by hunters obviously has not been federally or state-inspected so care must be taken to handle it safely.
+Wild game packaged by hunters has not been federally or state-inspected so extra care must be taken to handle it safely.
 Parasites such as Trichinella and Toxoplasma may be present.
 Improper handling can cause bacterial contamination as well as off-flavors.
-Dress game in the field right after shooting.
-Dressed meat must be chilled as soon as possible.
-Keep the game cold, below 40 °F, until it can be cooked or frozen.
+You should confirm that game was dressed in the field right after shooting; chilled quickly and kept below 40 °F, until cooked or frozen.
 For more information about wild game, see HGIC 3516, Safe Handling of Wild Game Meats.

-Holidays are times when people tend to spend more money for a specialty meat.
+During the holidays people tend to spend more money for specialty meat.
 These fancy meats and poultry may cost more because they are exceptionally tender or high quality.
 Roasting is the recommended method for cooking tender meats.
 To roast, meat is placed on a rack in a shallow, uncovered pan and is cooked by the indirect dry heat of an oven.
 To keep the meat tender and minimize shrinkage due to the evaporation of moisture, a moderately slow oven temperature of 325 °F should be used.

 Always use a food thermometer when cooking meat and poultry to determine “doneness”.
 Cook raw beef, lamb, pork and veal steaks, roasts and chops to a minimum internal temperature of 145 °F. For safety and quality, allow meat to rest for 4 minutes before carving or eating.
 For reasons of personal preference, meat may be cooked to higher temperatures.
 Cook all poultry and wild game to a minimum internal temperature of 165 °F.

-Beef and Veal: Beef and veal are leaner these days so overcooking them will dry the meat.
-Be sure to cook all raw beef and veal steaks, roasts, and chops to a minimum internal temperature of 145 °F and allow meat to rest for 4 minutes before carving or eating.
+Beef and Veal: Overcooking beef and veal may cause them to be dry.
+Cook all raw beef and veal steaks, roasts, and chops to a minimum internal temperature of 145 °F and allow meat to rest for 4 minutes before carving or eating.

 Lamb: Technically, “Spring lamb” is meat from lambs slaughtered from March to the first week in October.
 The term comes from the time when lambs born in harsh winter weather would have little chance to survive until the next year.
 Today, with more protected animal husbandry conditions, enjoying “lamb” (meat from sheep about one year old) need not be confined to a particular season of the year.